atharaq/atharaq.github.io/cs2-f23/lesson18.md

 * Java/Python/C++ code that implements that algorithm.
 * Pseudocode: somewhere in-between natural language and a high level programming language.

-Describing an algorithm using pseudocode allows us to ignore language-specific features (ie, the syntax and particular methods of the {\lstinline|ArrayList|} type).
+Describing an algorithm using pseudocode allows us to ignore language-specific features (ie, the syntax and particular methods of the `ArrayList` type).
 We instead focus on the steps of the algorithm.

 ## Sequential Search Algorithm